ibm-cloud-docs/Cloudant/api/design_documents.md

 They work by applying tests to each of the objects included in the changes feed.

-If any of the function tests fail, the object is 'removed' or 'filtered' from the feed.
+If any of the function tests fail, the object is "removed" or "filtered" from the feed.
 If the function returns a `true` result when applied to a change, the change remains in the feed.
-In other words, filter functions 'remove' or 'ignore' changes that you do not want to monitor.
+In other words, filter functions "remove" or "ignore" changes that you don't want to monitor.

 Filter functions can also be used to modify a [replication task](/docs/Cloudant?topic=cloudant-advanced-replication#filtered-replication-adv-repl).
 {: tip}